 The Crafting Fitness Podcast

-If you have questions or topics you’d like for us to discuss on future episodes, feel free to respond to this email with that topic or email me directly: email@example.com
+If you have questions or thoughts you’d like to share with me on the topic, feel free to send me an email at firstname.lastname@example.org

 Please help us out by rating and sharing a review on the podcast app.
 Thanks!